 Dr. Adam remembers, “Ding was a truly awesome dog and I will always have a place in my heart for her.
 She helped me become a veterinarian.
 I distinctly remember pretending to be a vet as a small child, Ding being my patient and always happily participating.”
 With Ding's influence, Dr. Adam always just kind of knew that he should be a veterinarian.
 It never really occurred to him to do anything else.
 He always had a strong connection with animals and wildlife and no other career really seemed to interest him as much as veterinary medicine.

-Currently, Dr. Adam has a dog and a turtle that live with him and his family in White Bear Township.
-You have to be sure to ask him how Henry, his golden retriever, came to be a part of his family.
-You'll then know why Henry is so attached to Dr. Adam.
-Outside of spending time with his family, Dr. Adam enjoys snowboarding, surfing, wake boarding, paddle boarding, riding his motorcycle and teaching his kids how to fish.
+Currently, Dr. Adam has three dogs and a turtle that live with him and his family in White Bear Township.
+All three dogs come to work with him everyday, so you might just meet them when you're here.
+Outside of spending time with his family and pets, Dr. Adam enjoys snowboarding, surfing, wake boarding, paddle boarding, riding his motorcycle and teaching his kids how to fish.

 For as long as she can remember, Dr. Debbie Thornquist has wanted to be a veterinarian.
 She still has an assignment from the 4th grade that says “when I grow up I want to be a vet and a dancer.”
 As a vet, Dr. Thornquist gets to combine all of the things she loves: animals, science and helping people.